deepjavalibrary/djl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Feature2, tests, (and when applicable, Java doc)

 ## Comments ##
-- If this change is a backward incompatible change, why must this change be made.
+- If this change is a backward incompatible change, why must this change be made?
 - Interesting edge cases to note here